neel-dey/robustNTF/README.md

 factors, outlier, obj = robust_ntf(data, rank=2, beta=1.5, reg_val=10, tol=1e-4)
 ```

+### To-do
-A minimal working example with more meaningful data is provided in the `./example_notebooks/` folder (to be added).
+An example with more meaningful data will be provided in the `./example_notebooks/` folder.

 ## Reference